 At the completion of training the fellow should be an expert in the acquisition, processing and interpretation of thoracic radiography, CT, chest MRI and performance of image-guided thoracic interventions.

-The fellow will gain exposure to and expertise in the acquisition, post-processing and interpretation of cardiac CT and MRI studies, with a main focus in the study of ischemic heart disease, cardiomyopathies, transcatheter aortic valve implantation and pre/post pulmonary vein intervention.
-Approximately 2,000 Cardiac CT and 1500 cardiac MRI studies are performed annually in the department.
+The fellow will gain exposure to and expertise in the acquisition, post-processing and interpretation of a large number of cardiac CT and MRI studies, with a main focus in the study of coronary arteries, ischemic heart disease and non-ischemic cardiomyopathies.
+Since the Schulich Heart Centre is a lead in numerous minimally invasive cardiovascular procedures, the fellow will become highly skilled in the preoperative assessment of pulmonary vein ablation, transcatheter aortic and mitral valve implantation and minimally invasive coronary artery bypass graft surgery.
+Approximately 2,000 Cardiac CT and 1500 cardiac MRI studies are performed annually in the department".

-A variety of clinical and educational rounds are held in the Cardiology and Cardiovascular Surgery Departments and the fellow is encouraged to attend and participate.
+A variety of clinical, educational and research rounds are held in the Cardiology and Cardiovascular Surgery Departments and the fellow is encouraged to attend and participate